 Button Padding CSS

-Buttons are usually the element used for calls-to-action, so padding them appropriately makes them stand out just enough for a user to click.
-Similarly to the way you would add padding to a text element, the same process can be done for a button.
+You'll often use a button element for adding your CTA to your website, so padding them appropriately makes them stand out just enough for a user to click.
+Similarly to adding padding to a text element, the same process can be done for a button.

 Image Padding CSS

-You can add padding to create space between your images, text, and other content, which helps prevent your website from looking cluttered.
+Adding the CSS padding property to images helps you create space between your images, text, and other content.
+Ultimately, this prevents your website from looking cluttered.

 An image without the proper amount of padding will look something like this: